sergiocruz/HelloPluralsightProject/README.md

 [//]: # (test-watch: "npm test-watch")
 ### Verify Setup

-In order to verify that everything is setup correctly, run the following command.
-You should see a list of failing tests.
+In order to verify that everything is setup correctly, run the following command, which should show you a list of failing tests.
 This is good!
 Each of these tests corresponds to something we'll be working on in this project.
 By the end, all of the tests will pass.

 ```
 $ npm test
 ```

-We recommend running the following command, which will watch for any changes to your files, then run your tests automatically.
+We recommend also running the following command, which will watch for any changes to your files and then re-run the tests automatically.
 This makes things easier, since you'll see updates immediately when you save your files!
-You can run this command once, then look back at it after you've made changes to the "index.html" file.
+You can run this command once, and then look back at the terminal after you've made changes to the "index.html" file.

 ```
 $ npm test-watch